nmpowell/carbon-intensity-forecast-tracking/README.md

 This box plot shows the spread of all the intensity forecasts (their actual intensity values) for 12 hours prior to the given time.

 Because solar and wind generation data are estimates, their values can change even post-hoc (i.e. after the time window has passed).
 This can be seen from the orange line in <the plot>, tracking the `pt24h` endpoint, which varies slightly over time.
-Therefore, I compare forecast accuracy against the last available "actual" value, which is at most 24h after the window.
+Therefore, I compare forecast accuracy against the last available "actual" value, which here is at most 24h after the window.
 (Instead of the last forecast value, which is fixed, or the first available "actual" value, which is recorded just after the window has passed.)

 ## TODOs & future work

 - [ ] fix/check time range on plots
-- [ ] summaries up to 10 days to make the files smaller
+- [ ] summaries up to 10 days to make the files smaller (regional)
 - [ ] fix :/home/runner/work/carbon-intensity-forecast-tracking/carbon-intensity-forecast-tracking/scrape/wrangle.py:40: FutureWarning: In a future version, the Index constructor will not infer numeric dtypes when passed object-dtype sequences (matching Series behavior)"
 - [ ] split summaries into smaller files, or only generate for a small date range.
 - Summaries and plots for each region and DNO region